liuly0322/Q-Blog/partial-evaluate/README.md

 ```

 Then your output `dist/assets/Tag-xxxxxxx.js` will be magically smaller than before!
 In my case, it's 12.76kb to 9.22kb.

+## Context

+[rollup#4466](https://github.com/rollup/rollup/issues/4466) discusses the possibility of remove unused default function arguments.
+This plugin is a proof of concept of a relative idea: We can explicitly specify the values of some props of **Vue components**, and remove the unused code at build time.

+[WIP] Although tracking exports and imports is not a trivial task, and consumes a lot of time, we can still do some simple work: For those only **exported once and used once**, we can safely replace arguments with their caller's provided values.
+In this case, redundant code can be removed.

 ## How it works